fastify/fastify/docs/Reply.md

 ### .skipSerialization()

 Disable automatic serialization for the current reply.
-You should use it when your payload already serialized to string and conforms to yours selected Content-Type header value
+This is useful when the response payload is already serialized according to the response `Content-Type` header.

 ```js
 fastify.get('/json-string', function (request, reply) {